Dunmore East: Tourism

-Dunmore East has a number of seafood restaurants, and there are a number of hotels in Dunmore: The Strand Inn and The Haven Hotel (a former Malcomson property) and the Ocean Hotel.
+Dunmore East has a number of seafood restaurants and hotels: The Strand Inn and The Haven Hotel (a former Malcomson property).
 There are also caravan sites catering for motorhomes and touring caravans.

 Among the events held in Dunmore East is the annual bluegrass festival which takes place at the end of August.

 A number of tourist walking routes have been opened at Dunmore East.
 Trails in the woods, which surround the village, consist of a series of marked paths of varying lengths.
 There is also a cliff path to Portally and on to Ballymacaw which is about 7 km in total length.
 This includes what may be Ireland's longest sea cave at Rathmoylan.
 This path starts from the car park at the Shanoon.

 International relations

 Dunmore East is twinned with the village of Clohars-Carnoët in France.

 Transport

 Bus Éireann route 354 links the village to Waterford replacing the longstanding Suirway service which ceased in 2022.